John L. Neace, Senior Director

 - minimum cumulative GPA ≥3.0 in the last 60 graded quarter hours;

-- minimum cumulative GPA ≥3.0 for all prerequisite courses with no course <2.5.
+- minimum cumulative GPA ≥3.0 for all prerequisite courses with no individual course <B-.

 Students enrolled in the occupational therapy track must complete the schedule of courses in the MOT curriculum toward completion of a BA in Interdisciplinary Studies.